Nahnahchi/ideal-gas-sim/README.md

 # ideal-gas-sim
-Simulation of an ideal gas
+This is a Python simulation of an ideal gas.
+Includes a low-IQ and a high-IQ version.